 History

-The factory is named after Knut August Almgren who started the business.
-He was born in 1806 in Västerås.
-At the age of 16, he came to Stockholm and started working at the Mazer & Co silk factory, where a big brother was a partner.
-Knut August became a skilled salesman.
+The factory is named after Knut August Almgren, who started the business.
+As a 16-year-old, he came to Stockholm and started working at the Mazer & Co silk factory, where an older brother was a partner.

-The French did not want to spread the knowledge about the new technology to foreign competitors, but Knut August convinced them that he was French and therefore had the opportunity to study and learn the new technology.
-When he was fully-trained, he went home.
-In his luggage he had a number of dismantled jacquard mechanics which he unlawfully smuggled with him.
+After a trip to the French city of Lyon, he became aware of a new and state-of-the-art weaving method; the jacquard technique.
+The French did not want to spread the knowledge of the new technology to foreign competitors, but Knut August convinced them that he was French and was therefore given the opportunity to study and document the new technology.
+When he was finished, he went home.
+In his luggage he had a number of disassembled jacquard mechanics that he smuggled with him.

 Silk manufacturer

-In 1833, Almgren started his own company and began manufacturing silk fabrics with the jacquard technology in small premises at Mosebacke square on Södermalm in Stockholm.
+In 1833, he started his own company and began manufacturing silk fabrics with jacquard technology in small premises at Mosebacke torg on Södermalm in Stockholm.
 The business started at a time when the silk industry was in decline.
-Although there were 21 other silk factories in Stockholm at this time, it was halved compared to the 18th century.
+There were indeed 21 other silk factories in Stockholm at this time, but that was a halving compared to the 18th century.

-Despite this, things went well for K A Almgren, who was already appointed Royal Court Supplier in 1844.
-The competitors fell away one by one, from 1869 there were only two silk factories in Stockholm.
-In the 1870s, the company reached its peak with production in four different premises.
-Of the more than 280 employees, the vast majority were women who worked with weaving, reeling , warping and fringing.
-The largest product was silk scarves that were in demand by women throughout the country.
-From 1904, Almgren's silk weaving mill was the only remaining silk weaving mill in Stockholm.
+Despite that, things went well for K. A. Almgren's silk weaving mill, which as early as 1844 was appointed Royal Court supplier.
+In the 1870's, the company reached its peak with production in four different properties.
+Of the more than 280 employees, the vast majority were women who worked as weavers, warpers, winders, washers and fringers.
+The biggest product was silk scarves, which were in demand by women throughout the country.
+From 1904, the K. A. Almgren silk weaving mill was the only remaining silk weaving mill in Stockholm.

 Changed conditions and a new start